tdewolff/minify/README.md

 - rewrite attribute selectors for IDs and classes (`div[id=a]` &#8594; `div#a`)
 - put space after pseudo-selectors (IE6 is old, move on!)

-It's great that so many other tools make comparison tables: [CSS Minifier Comparison](http://www.codenothing.com/benchmarks/css-compressor-3.0/full.html), [CSS minifiers comparison](http://www.phpied.com/css-minifiers-comparison/) and [CleanCSS tests](http://goalsmashers.github.io/css-minification-benchmark/).
-From the last link, this CSS minifier is almost without doubt the fastest and has near-perfect minification rates.
-It falls short with the purposely not implemented and often unsafe techniques, so that's fine.
+There are a couple of comparison tables online, such as [CSS Minifier Comparison](http://www.codenothing.com/benchmarks/css-compressor-3.0/full.html), [CSS minifiers comparison](http://www.phpied.com/css-minifiers-comparison/) and [CleanCSS tests](http://goalsmashers.github.io/css-minification-benchmark/).
+Comparing speed between each, this minifier will usually be between 10x-300x faster than existing implementations, and even rank among the top for minification ratios.
+It falls short with the purposely not implemented and often unsafe techniques.

 Options:

 - `Decimals` number of decimals to preserve for numbers, `-1` means no trimming
+- `KeepCSS2` prohibits using CSS3 syntax (such as exponents in numbers, or `rgba(` &#8594; `rgb(`), might be incomplete

 ## JS